arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 The following advanced problem types are :ref:`not supported<Levels of Support>` by edX and are not recommended for use in your course because they are not accessible for all learners.
 You can enable an option to show unsupported problem types in Studio.
-For more information, see :ref:
+For more information, see :ref:`Add_Unsupported_Exercises_Problems`.

 .. list-table::
    :widths: 25 60 20